TalonFloof/zorroOS/README.md

 # **zorroOS**: An elegant, microkernel-based operating system

-**zorroOS** is a hobby operating system written in Rust, currently targeting RISC-V boards and AMD64.
+**zorroOS** is a hobby operating system written in V, currently targeting RISC-V boards and AMD64.
-The new rewrite of **zorroOS** is currently a WIP and can't even be built yet.

 ## License